florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-01-azure-function-python-ml-part-2.markdown

 The previous article focused on the application and so on the `function_app.py` file.
 Here, we will be focusing on the GitHub Action workflow and so the `.github/workflows/main_az-fct-python-ml.yml` file.

 ## The GitHub Action workflow
-This workflow has been created during the Azure configuration and performs the following steps:
+This workflow has been created during the Azure configuration and performs the following tasks:
 <pre class="mermaid">
 sequenceDiagram
     actor User